edumarin/edumarin.github.io/_pages/about.md

 # Talks

+* "The security of modern networks: the case of Software-Defined Networks", Invited talk for the Computer and Network Security course at University of Padua, (Virtual event), 4 Nov 2020
 * "The (in)security of implantable medical devices", Invited talk for the CIF Seminars interdisciplinary seminars at KU Leuven, (Virtual event), 17 July 2020
 * "Introduction to Software-Defined Networking and its security challenges", Invited talk for the "Computer and Network Security: Advanced Topics" course at TU Delft, (Virtual event), 20 May 2020
 * "User-Controlled Hardware Security Anchors: Evaluation And Designs", 2nd RISE Annual Conference (London, UK), 21 Nov 2019